Dealing with the Challenges of Political Violence and Crime in Latin America

 Know your partners

 Reliable information about business partners is critical to sound business decisions in Latin America.
 This requires due diligence designed to assess the risks associated with partnerships, mergers and investment opportunities.
 Companies need targeted due diligence and background research that combines thorough public data and traditional investigative research with well-sourced, on-the-ground information.
 Individuals and companies operating in Latin America need to know their partners and any potential ‘red flags’, and they need advance information and analysis of the individuals and entities critical to a transaction or investment.
+In a post-pandemic world, Latin America is likely to see an increase in mergers and acquisitions, and a consolidation in some sectors where distressed assets may become available now when they were not before.
+This makes it all the more important for companies entering the market to know their partners in order to feel confident about taking advantage of these opportunities.

 For example, in the early 2000s, a large multinational financial institution was preparing to buy a smaller-sized bank in Central America and came to us for a thorough review of the bank’s senior management in the region before concluding the deal.
 The due diligence methodology included inquiries with corporate, regulatory and industry sources to determine the good faith of the senior managers.
 Through this process, the bank learned that a member of the senior management team had business ties to a known criminal in the region and that the same individual had been investigated for alleged involvement in criminal activities.
 The due diligence process was critical for the firm’s visibility and allowed the financial institution to take appropriate steps before concluding the deal.
 Had information about this individual come to light after the deal, it could have had a significant negative impact on the entity’s regulatory and reputational standing.